trekhleb/nano-neuron/README.md

 But for now our NanoNeuron doesn't know about it...

-### NanoNeuron model
+### The NanoNeuron model

 Let's implement our NanoNeuron model function.
 It implements basic linear dependency between `x` and `y` which looks like `y = w * x + b`.
-Simply saying our NanoNeuron is a "kid" that can draw the straight line in `XY` coordinates.
+Simply saying our NanoNeuron is a "kid" in a "school" that is being taught to draw the straight line in `XY` coordinates.

 Variables `w`, `b` are parameters of the model.
-NanoNeuron knows only about these two parameters of linear function.
+NanoNeuron knows only about these two parameters of the linear function.
 These parameters are something that NanoNeuron is going to "learn" during the training process.

 The only thing that NanoNeuron can do is to imitate linear dependency.
 In its `predict()` method it accepts some input `x` and predicts the output `y`.
 No magic here.